alumina-lang/alumina/MISSING.md

 - Will the compiler architecture scale to large programs?
 Is it possible to pre-compile the libraries at least to AST?
 - AST expression should have a convenience builder, like the one for IR expressions. `expressions.rs` is overly verbose right now, especially with all the span tagging.
 - Most panics should probably use `ice!` macro to report the source span where the compiler panicked
-- Refactor/consolidate the contexts that are passed around
 - Cross-compilation
   - Should be easy enough, as generated C code has almost no platform dependencies.
 This is more of a concern for the standard library to ensure `cfg` attributes are sprinkled around appropriately.
 - Logging, timings